Have a question about the flight program that is not addressed here? E-mail the Flight Director, Laura Abraham, at email@example.com

 Yes, you may participate, but you must see the director of flight training to fill out the international student application.
 You must bring your passport to us and know your addresses and phone numbers for the past five years.
 The Transportation Security Administration (TSA) charges a $130 application fee during this process.
 There may also be an additional cost for fingerprinting.
 TSA approval takes an average of two months to complete.

 You should contact one of the flight instructors for the necessary paperwork.
-A copy of a United States passport or birth certificate is needed and an indemnity agreement must be signed by a parent or guardian.
+A copy of a United States passport or birth certificate and a US government issued photo are needed and an indemnity agreement must be signed by a parent or guardian.